kucingbasah737/node-massdns/README.md

 Let me know if you have any consideration or recomendation.
 Please raise an issue.
 I will very happy if there is someone has interest and care of this package.

+If you want to lookup on big result, use returnAsKeyValueObject option.
+It will improve lookup speed dramatically.

 ## Changelog
 See [CHANGELOG.md](CHANGELOG.md) file.